MrSnickers/Blog/blog.md

+March 31 2014

+Complexity is a problem I've been thinking about a lot lately, since I've been doing quite a few of the project Euler problems and the prize there is to optimize the solution so that your CPU doesn't double as an electric blanket.
+Anyways it's getting just too darn warm for that.

+Complexity, in a nutshell, is about how quickly the requirements to find a solution scale in relationship to the problem.
+For example, the difficulty of assigning two variables is just twice as demanding as assigning just one, so it's not a very complex task.
+In contrast, the complexity of nested iteration, such as finding multiple pairs of numbers from a set that interact with each other in a certain way, expands as a square.
+Every additional cycle of the external iteration requires a whole series of nested cycles.

+I've been thinking about this a lot, because the optimization of many of the Project Euler problems involves reducing the complexity of the approach.

+This is a more concrete wording of a problem involving large numbers.
+I solved it two ways once quite naively and once with reduced complexity.

+The question is locate the optimal time in one recorded day to purchase and then sell a single stock, when the stock value is saved in an array every minute after midnight.

+My first solution to find the optimal times of purchase and sale had a wheel within a wheel system.
+The stock could only be sold after it was purchased (I assumed one minute of latency), so as I progressed through the day to analyze the potential purchase times, I had to compare that with all available times a sale could be made.
+The best optimization I could do was to only analyze times of sale that came after the purchase, but that just cuts the processing by half.

+Note that this program will not recommend a purchase or sale time on days in which the stock only declined.

+class ProfitFinder
+attr_accessor :purchase_time, :sale_time, :best_profit

+  PRICES = []

+  def initialize
+    @best_profit = 0
+    @purchase_time
+    @sale_time
+    scan
+  end

+  def scan
+    purchase_index = 0
+    while purchase_index < PRICES.length
+      purchase_price = PRICES[purchase_index]
+      sale_index = purchase_index + 1
+      while sale_index < PRICES.length
+        sale_price = PRICES[sale_index]
+        if sale_price - purchase_price > best_profit
+          best_profit = sale_price - purchase_price
+          purchase_time = purchase_index
+          sale_time = sale_index
+        end
+      end
+      purchase_index += 1
+  end

+end

+To reduce the complexity however, I can remove that wheel inside the other wheel.
+Here I have chosen to pre-process information about optimal times of sale and to save it in a separate array that encodes the best future price the stock can be sold at at any given time and when that sale should take place.
+Now as the program progresses through the day, each comparison is with only one element in the parallel array.

+class ProfitFinder
+attr_accessor :purchase_time, :sale_time, :best_profit

+  PURCHASE_PRICE = []
+  BEST_FUTURE_SALE = []

+  def initialize
+    @best_profit = 0
+    @purchase_time
+    @sale_time
+    populate_sale_array
+    scan
+  end

+  def populate_sale_array
+    temp_array = PURCHASE_PRICE.reverse
+    last_best = [PURCHASE_PRICE[-1], PURCHASE_PRICE.length - 1]
+    temp_array.each_with_index do |value, index|
+      if value > last_best[0]
+        last_best[0] = value
+        last_best[1] = index
+      end
+      BEST_FUTURE_SALE << last_best
+    end
+    BEST_FUTURE_SALE.reverse!
+  end

+  def scan
+    PRICES.each_with_index do |purchase_price, index|
+      profit = BEST_FUTURE_SALE[index][0] - purchase_price
+      if profit > best_profit
+        best_profit = profit
+        purchase_time = index
+        sale_time = BEST_FUTURE_SALE[index][1]
+      end
+    end
+  end

+end

 March 30 2014

 Happy World Back Up Day Eve!
 I was trying to back up the photos I had taken on my iPhone onto an external hard-drive.
 The problem is that I relied on iPhoto to do it and the external hard drive is formatted for a Windows machine.  iPhoto is a bit of a roach motel for photos and once they were in there they were segregated in over 200 different files in a Byzantine file structure.
 However Unix can save the day!